piotr-marendowski/dotfiles-gallery/Polybar + Qtile (guide).md

-# Quick guide to setting up Qtile with Polybar as main bar
+# Quick guide to setting up Qtile with Polybar as main a bar

 ### This little guide shows how to get rid of the Qtile bar and instead use Polybar.
 Its not the best solution, but it works for me.